licheng-xd/webcat/README.md

-# webcat
+# Webcat
-webcat is a faster and simpler http server by netty
+Webcat is a faster and simpler http server by netty

 ## How to use